oktawave-code/terraform-provider-oktawave/docs/resources/instance.md

 ### Optional

 - `authorization_method_id` (Number) Two authorization methods are available - login/password or ssh-keys.
 Value from dictionary #159
+- `converted_to_template_id` (Number) Id of the template this instance was converted to.
+When instance is converted to template it ceases to exist and this attribute is set.
+After this, instance state will not be synchronized to prevent instance recreation.
+Instance definition may be safely removed from definition and state.
 - `disks_ids` (Set of Number) Ids of connected disks.
 - `init_script` (String) Must be base64 encoded.
 This script will be invoked during instance initialization.
 - `opn_ids` (Set of Number) List of OPNs this instance is in.